Spain

 Our route meanders through craggy sierras, passing castle-topped villages with overnight stays in some lovely traditional towns along the way.
 We'll cover a mixture of terrain, from smooth asphalt to exciting single-track to really take in all that gravel riding has to offer.

-Heading out of Granada we'll make our way past huge clay cliffs, through arid deserts, past the snow-capped peaks of the Sierra Nevada, traversing vast forests as we make our way to the province's capital; Almeria, a great spot to celebrate our gravel adventure in the Badlands.
+Heading out of Granada we'll make our way past huge clay cliffs, through arid deserts, past the snow-capped peaks of the Sierra Nevada, traversing vast forests as we make our way along a final stretch of sandy trails to the charming coastal village of San Jose.
+Surrounded by volcanic hills and overlooking the coast it’s a great spot to celebrate our gravel adventure in the Badlands.

 Holiday Highlights